Steph Aston sought help for a rare disorder. She died after being accused of faking

 Dr Alissa Zingman, co-founder of the US-based Ehlers-Danlos Syndrome Research Foundation, suffered for years with agonising pain.
 She dislocated her rib, shoulder and jaw, and her thumbs would sprain while treating patients.

-Dr Zingman created her own home exercise programmes and a carefully curated diet, eliminating foods that triggered her symptoms, and within four months she was able to walk for several miles.
+Dr Zingman created her own home exercise programmes and a carefully curated diet, eliminating foods that triggered her symptoms.

 She established the PRISM clinic in Silver Spring, Maryland, to treat other patients suffering from the condition, and said a huge part of her work is trying to educate medical professionals about EDS.